rashmidesai09/Azure-Storage-account-for-California-surf-report-web-/README.md

 - The site must handle unexpected spikes in upload volume.
 - Outdated content must be removed as surf conditions change so the site always shows current conditions.

-### Steps followed in brief -

-- Buffer uploaded content in an Azure Queue for processing and then transfer it to an Azure Blob for persistent storage.
-- Create a storage account that can hold both queues and blobs while delivering low-latency access to the content.

 #### Create a storage account using Azure portal as follows -
 1. Sign in to the Azure portal using the same account you used to activate the sandbox.